sytanvir/Web/content/pro/python/index.md

 # Python Projects Showcase

 Welcome to my **Python Projects Showcase**!
-This portfolio features a selection of my projects developed using Python, illustrating my capabilities in software design, algorithm development, and simulation.
+This portfolio features a selection of my projects developed using Python at Stanford University, illustrating my capabilities in software design, algorithm development, and simulation.

 ---

 ## Project 1: Pendulum-Projectile Simulation on Solar Planets
 - **Description:** A sophisticated simulation that combines the dynamics of pendulum motion with projectile motion in a solar system context.
+- **Course:** Stanford University CS106A (2023)
 - **Technologies Used:** Python 3, Pygame
 - **Key Features:**
   - Realistic simulation of pendulum and projectile dynamics.